ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week89/index.md

 generated code for the function needs to call back into the Rust compiler, generate specialized code if type-checking succeeds, and continue.

-...
-TODO how to submit/which examples ...

-_Notes – should show calling the fucntion with different types after specialization and have the right behavior_

-## Standard Optimizations

-You should also implement _standard optimizations_.
-Choose N of:

-- Constant folding
-- Constant propagation
-- Dead code elimination
-- Instruction selection on known subexpressions (e.g. `(if (< 4 5) ...)` never needs to materialize a `true` if it can jump correctly)
-- Using an explicit target to remove extra moves
-- Using registers instead of memory for some operations

-...
-TODO how to show it? ...